affeltrucken/ITST24_programming/python/project2/README.md

 # Cryptonite: Shellcode Encryption and Decryption

 Cryptonite is a Python-based utility for encrypting and decrypting shellcode, leveraging the NaCl (libsodium) library for cryptographic operations.
-It allows users to generate keys, save and load them, and create C templates for executing encrypted shellcode.
+It supports file and phrase encryption/decryption, key generation, and C code template generation for executing encrypted shellcode.
+The tool provides both CLI and GUI interfaces and is compatible with Windows and Linux platforms.
 ## Features

-- Generate random encryption keys.
+* Generate random encryption keys or derive keys from passwords using Argon2.
-- Encrypt and decrypt files and phrases.
+* Encrypt and decrypt files, phrases, or shellcode.
-- Save and load keys from files.
+* Save and load keys from files.
-- Create C code templates for executing encrypted shellcode.
+* Create C code templates for executing encrypted shellcode.
-- Support for both Windows and Linux platforms.
+* Support for both Windows and Linux platforms.

 ## Prerequisites

-- Python 3.x
+* Python 3.x
-- Required libraries:
+* Required libraries:
-    - pynacl
+    * pynacl

 You can install the required libraries using pip: